patharanordev/webmf-microfrontend-layout/docs/FCM.md

 In server side, microservice will sending message to client based on the token.

 > **IMPORTANT**: In client side requires service worker file name  `firebase-messaging-sw.js`, it can handle notification message when user minimize browser or changed tab.
+You neeed to know 2-things :
+>
+> - Client can see Firebase's configuration via browser's inspector.
+> - Keep `VAPID` key (from Firebase) secure, it used for identify client's app.

 ### **Example Initial/Config FCM**